-An internship with the Senate Small Business and Entrepreneurship Committee in the office of Ranking Member Ben Cardin provides an inside look on how a Senate Committee works to pass legislation and conducts oversight of federal agencies, programs, and policy implementation.
+An internship with the Senate Small Business and Entrepreneurship Committee in the office of Chairman Ben Cardin provides an inside look on how a Senate Committee works to pass legislation and conducts oversight of federal agencies, programs, and policy implementation.
 Interns will track and research proposed legislation, monitor committee hearings, and assist with press clippings.

 - Applicants must be current undergraduate or graduate students

 - Fall and spring applicants are required to work at least 16 hours per week